Why hiring a “Media” company won’t help your marketing

 Marketing is strategic.
 It involves a high-level understanding of your entire sales funnel.
 Marketing is about more than just the content you promote; it’s about the value of each piece, how it fits into an overarching campaign and how it reaches the customer.
 New ad tech pushed by media companies gives you the ability to put your content in front of the right audience but not always in the right way or with the right message for that touchpoint.
 Media planning strategies that only talk about “tech” miss the importance of the creative element as well as the intent of the customer in that phase of their journey.

-Much like putting an engine on a glider that is already airborne, the media “engine” is merely keeping it up in the air longer, but if the glider was never aeronautically (strategically) designed to begin with, an engine won’t help the glider soar… in the same respect your brand won’t scale without strategic messaging.
+Much like putting an engine on a glider that is already airborne, the media “engine” is merely keeping it up in the air longer, but if the glider was never aeronautically (strategically) designed to begin with?
+Then an engine won’t help the glider go far… in the same respect, your brand won’t scale on media alone… not without strategic messaging.

 Good media planning strategies don’t rely on tech for the creative portion of the marketing brief.
 Instead of relying on interruption strategies, good marketing relies on a creative approach.
 For example, consider the ALS Ice Bucket Challenge.
 The Ice Bucket Challenge:

-Noble Digital is a Content-Agency that produces high-end strategic messaging, videos and websites for brands and startups across all verticals.
+Noble Digital is a Content-Agency that produces high-end strategic messaging, videos and websites for brands across all verticals.